spacetelescope/slitlessutils/docs/sources.rst

 .. note::
-	Currently only flat-segmentation maps are supported, therefore all instantiated sources will be :term:`simple sources`.
+	Currently only flat-segmentation maps are supported, therefore all instantiated sources will be :term:`simple sources<simple source>`.
 This will be remediated soon.